 The flight of Mariner 2

 Mariner 2 was launched by a two-stage Atlas-Agena rocket.
-After separation of the Atlas first stage, the Agena booster fired for the first time to put Agena-Mariner 2 into a 118-kilometer-high Earth parking orbit.
-A second burn by Agena, 980 seconds later, followed by separation of the booster, put Mariner 2 onto an Earth escape trajectory.
+After separation of the Atlas first stage, the Agena booster fired for the first time to put Agena-Mariner 2 into a 118-km-high Earth parking orbit.
+A second burn by Agena, 980 sec later, followed by separation of the booster, put Mariner 2 onto an Earth escape trajectory.
 Three-quarters of an hour later, Mariner's solar panels opened out, to supply the spacecraft with power it would need to run its science experiments, which began to be turned on a couple of days later.

-Mariner 2 discovered the slow retrograde (backward) rotation rate for Venus, hot surface temperatures and high surface pressures, a predominantly carbon dioxide atmosphere, continuous cloud cover with a top altitude of about 60 kilometers, and no detectable magnetic field.
+Mariner 2 discovered the slow retrograde (backward) rotation rate for Venus, hot surface temperatures and high surface pressures, a predominantly carbon dioxide atmosphere, continuous cloud cover with a top altitude of about 60 km, and no detectable magnetic field.
 It also showed that in interplanetary space the solar wind streams continuously and the cosmic dust density is much lower than in the near-Earth region.
 Improved estimates of Venus' mass and the value of the astronomical unit were made.

-The spacecraft and its instruments
+Spacecraft and instruments

-Propulsion for midcourse maneuvers was supplied by a monopropellant (anhydrous hydrazine) 225-newton retro-rocket.
+Propulsion for midcourse maneuvers was supplied by a monopropellant (anhydrous hydrazine) 225-N retro-rocket.
 Attitude control with a 1-degree pointing error was maintained by a system of nitrogen gas jets.
 Overall timing and control was performed by a digital Central Computer and Sequencer.
 Thermal control was achieved through the use of passive reflecting and absorbing surfaces, thermal shields, and movable louvers.

 The scientific experiments were mounted on the instrument mast and base.
 A magnetometer was attached to the top of the mast below the omnidirectional antenna.
 Particle detectors were mounted halfway up the mast, along with the cosmic ray detector.
 A cosmic dust detector and solar plasma spectrometer detector were attached to the top edges of the spacecraft base.
-A microwave radiometer and an infrared radiometer and the radiometer reference horns were rigidly mounted to a 48-centimeter diameter parabolic radiometer antenna mounted near the bottom of the mast.
+A microwave radiometer and an infrared radiometer and the radiometer reference horns were rigidly mounted to a 48-cm diameter parabolic radiometer antenna mounted near the bottom of the mast.
 All instruments were operated throughout the cruise and encounter modes except the radiometers, which were only used in the immediate vicinity of Venus.